JManzur/SessionManager-Demo/README.md

 ## Resources deployed by this manifest:

 - Linux EC2 Instance.
-- Windows 2019 EC2 Instance.
+- Windows Server 2022 EC2 Instance.
-- SSH Security Group.
-- RDP Security Group.
+- PING Security Group.
-- EC2 Instance IAM Role to allow SSM operations.
+- Instance Profile to allow SSM operations.

 >:warning: **Instances MUST be placed on a private subnet with internet egress capabilities**. :warning: